martinalon/ds_example/README.md

 # ds_example
-This is only an example of what are the files needed for a DS proyect
+This is only an example of what are the files needed for a DS proyect si se;or